 @typing.overload

 Declares multiple type signatures for a single function.
-The overloaded signatures are for type checkers only; the actual implementation follows without the @overload decorator:
+The overloaded signatures exist purely for type checkers; the actual implementation follows as a plain, un-decorated definition.
+At runtime, only the implementation is executed.
+Source: Python docs, typing.overload.

 from typing import overload